CADWRDeltaModeling/BayDeltaSCHISM/docsrc/getmodel.rst

 These are mostly Windows or Linux tools.
 If you have information about analogous tools on other platforms we will gratefully share it.

-* We use `Miniconda Python 3.7 through 3.9 64 bit <https://docs.conda.io/en/latest/miniconda.html>`_.
-If you use other package management methods you will have to intall from github.
+* We use `Miniconda Python 3.9 through 3.11 64 bit <https://docs.conda.io/en/latest/miniconda.html>`_.
+If you use other package management methods you will have to intall our libraries from github and manage dependencies.

-* `Xming XServer for Windows <http://sourceforge.net/projects/xming/>`_ or other tools like MobaXTerm or VcXSrv for connecting to linux clusters using the x11 windows system.
+* Tools like MobaXTerm or VS Code that can make terminal connections to linux clusters, in some cases using the x11 windows system which allows applications with windows.
+Note this recommendation has gotten old and many users now prefer VS Code.

 * `WinSCP <http://winscp.net/eng/index.php>`_ for transfering files to and from linux servers.